 At this point, financial planning transforms from fear-based budgeting into intentional life architecture.
 Here's the final consolidated blueprint to follow:

-- Activate Layer 1 & 2 Income Streams — security + skill monetization first.
+- Activate Layer 1 & 2 Income Streams—prioritize security and skill monetization.

-- Deploy Surplus into Growth + Yield Assets — diversification with purpose.
+- Deploy Surplus into Growth + Yield Assets—diversify with purpose.